chris-hallquist/tcs/AI-notes.md

 Going to try having all values in ship genomes normalized from 0 to 1.

-Here's how it works:

-Particle Accelerator:
-* Six possibilities, so proceeds in sixths.
-* Count is automatically 0 if the factor is.
-* Count is automatically 1 if the factor is A or above.
+For weapons/batteries, count is always 0 if the factor is, 1 if the factor is A or above, and can range from 1 to 33 otherwise.
+This last case requires the 0 to 1 range partitioned into 33 segments.

+* Particle Accelerator: six possible factors (0, 4, 8, E, L, Q), so proceeds in sixths
+* Meson Gun: four possibilities (0, C, D, K) so proceeds in fourths.
+* Missile: nine possible factors (0-6, 8-9).
+Additional binary choice of nuclear or conventional missiles.
+* Laser: ???
-*
+* Energy Weapon: ???

-Meson Gun:
+* Sand-Caster: eight possibilities (0, 3-9)
+* Repulsor: binary choice (0, 6)

+Non-weapons tech:

+* Nuclear Damper: binary choice (0, 1); count limited to 1
+* Meson Screen: as Nuclear Damper
+* Jump Drive: should really be a binary choice of 0 or 3
-* 0-0.25: factor 0
+* Computers: 1-6, can't be 0 on fighting ships
-* 0.25-0.5:

-System factors that are available, but not obsolete, at TL12:
+Tech options:

 1. Particle Accelerator: 4, 8, E, L, Q
 2. Meson Gun: C, D, K